amd/ZenDNN/docs/zendnnl_architecture.md

 #### 3. Extensibility
 - New operators and kernels can be added with minimal changes to the existing framework, supporting rapid prototyping and deployment.

-#### 4. Performance Optimization: Leverages the best available kernel for each scenario.
+#### 4. Performance Optimization
+- Leverages the best available kernel for each scenario.

-#### 5. User Transparency: The complexity of backend selection and tensor conversion is hidden from the user, ensuring a clean and consistent interface.
+#### 5. User Transparency
+- The complexity of backend selection and tensor conversion is hidden from the user, ensuring a clean and consistent interface.

+>ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.